 Neil has over 25 years’ experience in Business and Management consulting delivering innovative solutions for businesses.
 Prior to joining LSBU he spent 5 years in executive interim roles with two private FE/HE providers.
 Although originally qualifying with a degree in law, Neil had an interest in organisational change and business process improvement and moved into business and management consultancy.
 He built a successful pan-European consultancy delivering measurable improvement for clients such as ICI, Coca Cola, Isuzu Trucks and Allianz.
 Following the sale of his company, Neil spent the next 15 years using his consulting skills to work with start-ups, SMEs and large organisations in developing these companies.
 His work has ranged from strategy development through to identifying and implementing operational improvements.

-He is currently studying part-time, for an MSc in Business Psychology at Loughborough University where he has been researching the perception of trustworthiness and the development of trust between individuals in a business setting and his interests include training and knowledge transfer.
-Graham’s previous university education has been at Imperial College where he graduated with a BEng in Mining Engineering and an MBA with a finance specialism.
+He has researched the perception of trustworthiness and the development of trust between individuals in a business setting as part of an MSc in Business Psychology at Loughborough University and his interests include business training and knowledge transfer.
+His previous university education has been at Imperial College where he graduated with a BEng in Mining Engineering and an MBA with a finance specialism.

-Graham has been a guest speaker on the MBA Management of Change program at Imperial College London.
-At the Institute of Directors, he is involved in mentoring students at Coventry University to help develop their business awareness and employability and he plays an active part in Founders for Schools encouraging young people to become involved in business.
+Graham has been a guest speaker for the MBA Management of Change program at Imperial College London.
+He has also supervised Marketing MSc and MBA students at Coventry University, Loughborough University and Imperial College Business School.
+At the Institute of Directors, he is involved in mentoring students at Coventry University supporting the development of business awareness and employability and he plays an active part in Founders for Schools encouraging young people to become involved in business.